epw7856/TCP_Server/README.md

-# TCP_Server
+# TCP Server
-Simple TCP server desktop app used to communicate with client applications.
+This repo is a simple TCP server desktop app written in C++14 using Qt.
+This app is used to test and communicate with TCP client applications.